Tristan-Anglin/tristan-anglin.github.io/README.md

   "My workflow prioritizes a 'system-first' approach.
 I begin with functional blockouts to validate user flow and networked state synchronization before integrating final art assets and motion graphics."
 </div>

-This is an impressive amount of technical depth.
-To align your portfolio with the A4 Careers Rubric, we need to move away from the generic "Lead Systems Architect" descriptions and use your specific technical achievements (like the Server-Authoritative Forge and the Networked Prediction Mesh) to prove your expertise.

-Here is the reworked HTML.
-I have restructured the sections to match your actual work, emphasizing the Refactored Architecture and Networked Systems which are high-value skills for recruiters.

-HTML
 <h3 style="margin-bottom: 5px;">Core Contributions: Blood & Lineage</h3>
 <div style="height: 2px; background: #a5472d; margin-bottom: 15px; border-radius: 2px;"></div>